Open-Source-Studio-at-ITP/Final-Projects/proposal-presentation.md

 1. What is the open source project?
 2. What is your contribution to the open source project for this final?
 3. Who is the audience for this project?
+4. What need / gap does this project fill?
-4. What are your deliverables?
+5. What are your deliverables?
-5. Do you have an idea for a mentor to review your work? ([See mentor guidelines](https://github.com/Open-Source-Studio-at-ITP/Final-Projects/pull/37))
+6. Do you have an idea for a mentor to review your work? ([See mentor guidelines](https://github.com/Open-Source-Studio-at-ITP/Final-Projects/pull/37))
-6. What help do you need?
+7. What help do you need?
 What other questions do you have?
-7. If a collaboration, how do you plan on working together?
+8. If a collaboration, how do you plan on working together?

 ## Feedback